openshift/runbooks/alerts/cluster-network-operator/NoRunningOvnMaster.md

 Updates required for functioning Kubernetes services will not be performed.

 ## Diagnosis
+### Control plane issue

+This can occur multiple control plane nodes are powered off or are unable to connect each other via the network.
+Check that all control plane nodes are powered and that network connections between each machine are functional.

+    oc get node -l node-role.kubernetes.io/master=""

 ### Cluster network operator
 Cluster Network operator (CNO) manages the CRUD operations for OVN-Kubernetes daemonset.